Associate Professor (Communications)

 Business Ethics & Communication Group

-Conducted management development programmes on conflict management through communication, intercultural business communications, persuasive communication, presentation skills, workplace communications, listening Skills, communication for employee empowerment for executives of HAL, BPCL, DRDO, ONGC, NTPC, M N. Dastur & Company, Power Grid Corporation and many other public/private organizations.
+Conducted management development programmes on communication strategy, conflict management through communication, intercultural business communications, persuasive communications, presentation skills, leadership communications, business writing for executives of various public sector/private organisations.

 Associate Professor, Indian Institute of Management Calcutta, September 2017 onwards Assistant Professor, Indian Institute of Management Calcutta, November 2009- September 2017